Post-Doctoral Research Associate in Comprehensive Cancer Centre

 Skills, knowledge, and experience

-2. Ph.D. in Physics, engineering or related subject (either completed or near completion)
+2. Ph.D. in Optics, Physics, Engineering or related subject (either completed or submitted)

 5. Flexible and collaborative